mohan-gupta/python--RockPaperScissor/README.md

 random  : To make random choices<br>
 pyttsx3  : For converting text to Speech<br>
 time  : To time the matches played.<br>
+To see the preview of game, check out the video file : Game Preview.mkv .